threefoldfoundation/info_sdk/src/tips_tricks/tutorials/use_cases/compute_flist.md

 - Set environment variables (if needed)
 - Indicate whether the container needs to be accessible using a web browser
 - Choose IPv4 vs IPv6
-- Specify ip addresses
+- Specify IP addresses
 After this specification, the container will be deployed.

 To make it accessible, the following needs to happen:
 - Activate the network (using wireguard)
-- Access the workload (using the specified ip address)
+- Access the workload (using the specified IP address)